 Learn how to make this easy and fun White Fluffy Slime Recipe.
-You could easily add glitter or food coloring to dye it any desired color as well.
+For an extra little twist, you can also add glitter or food coloring to dye it any desired color as well.

-The slime craze is in full force at my house, so I thought I’d share with you guys how to make this easy puffy/fluffy slime.
-It’s pretty fun and pretty simple.
+The slime craze is in full force at my house, like many others, so I thought I’d share with you how to make this easy puffy/fluffy slime.
+It’s pretty fun and pretty simple, making it a total win.

 I personally don’t like letting my kids do the actual part of making it, because if you haven’t discovered already, if slime gets in the carpet or in any fabric it is almost impossible to get it out…which makes this momma want to rip her hair out.
 So I make it, then let them play to their little hearts content.